DrBlackRat/VRC-ModernUIs/Assets/ModernUIs Integrations/AccessTXL Whitelist Bridge/_ReadMe.md

-Version 0.1.2
+Version 0.0.2

-Modern UIs Integrations is a collection of scripts that integrates other scripts / tools with Modern UIs!
+Allows importing & exporting Access TXL to Modern UI Whitelists.
-Requires Modern UIs to be installed.
+Requires Modern UIs V0.2.0 or newer to be installed.

 For Documentation please visit: https://docs.drblackrat.xyz/docs/modern-ui/about